Find answers to frequently asked questions about the M.S. in Data Science program.

 Are international students required to submit an English translation of their transcripts?

-Yes, all transcripts not translated to English are required to be accompanied by an English translation from NACES accredited transcript verification service like WES or ECE.
-Transcripts submitted without a proper English translation from an accredited transcript verification service, will not be accepted.
+Yes, all transcripts not translated to English are required to be accompanied by an English translation from NACES accredited transcript verification service.
+SpanTran is a NACES-member company that has created a custom application for the School of Data Science at a discounted rate.
+You can access their application by clicking here.
+Applications without the required English translation from an accredited transcript verification service will not be considered complete.

 About Prerequisite Courses